Harrylevesque/Expo2026/README.md

 sept 14
 today i started making the account creation final's version, using real post quantum algos and device bound secrets

+sept 15
+got stuck on a dumb bug connecting my js to my golang user backend, it does not seem to actually send over the info needed and just stops working

 ### the plan